citp/privacy-policy-historical/t/th/the/theclymb.com.md

-> *The following text is extracted and transformed from the theclymb.com privacy policy that was archived on 2010-11-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101128121847id_/http%3A//www.theclymb.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the theclymb.com privacy policy that was archived on 2011-03-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110309163417id_/http%3A//www.theclymb.com/privacy) for the most accurate reproduction.*

 # The Clymb >> Member Pricing On the Planet's Most Sought-After Outdoor Brands ™

-Outdoor Gifts Event // ends November 30th 9 AM PST.
+You must be logged in.
+Please log in.

 ### OVERVIEW